-Only there’d be neither “advanced cities” nor, by implication, “sluggish” ones.
+Only there’d no longer be “advanced cities” and, by implication, “backward” ones.
 The Earth would be transformed.
-These days, we live on Planet Mogadishu on a Bad Day: each of our cities is just another repulsive, sinister and suffocating stopover, with perhaps an exceptional, tiny ghetto of privilege.
-Planet Mogadishu will soon turn into Planet (name your favorite city).
-Its most disgusting towns will be rebuilt with Learner diligence, else removed to a better setting.
-The worst among them will be turned into heavily forested parkland.
+These days, we live on Planet Mogadishu on a Bad Day: each of our cities is just another repulsive, sinister and suffocating stopover, perhaps with tiny ghettos of privilege.
+Planet Mogadishu would turn into Planet (name your favorite city).
+Its most disgusting towns will be rebuilt with Learner diligence or else get shifted to a better setting.
+The worst among them will be converted into well-forested parkland.

-Otherwise, every district will shine in its own manner, the way the most attractive neighborhood does in your favorite city.
+Otherwise, every district will shine in its own unique way, like the most attractive neighborhood in your favorite city.